houleyemballo/AerialCactusIdentification/README.md

 Specific Human Impact Assessment - Right now, our model is looking for the lack of certain critical plant species to evaluate the consequences of human impact.
 A better solution would be to train a model to specifically look for the hallmarks of negative human activity in sensitive areas like evidence of logging, mining, or agriculture.

 Species Count - To make the model more robust, adding in the capacity to estimate the number of taget species present in an image would help with any enviornmental site assessment.

+## Repository Navigation

+Notebooks

+- All notebook were run using Kaggle and can be found here
+- Final notebook can be found on Kaggle or Github
+- Original Data can be found here
+- A pdf of the presentation can be found here